darithedevVC/31-Days-Of-Cloud-Day-One/README.md

 # Day One

-On day one of, I set up a cloud account on AWS and learned the basics of Terraform.
+Day one: I set up a cloud account on AWS and learned the basics of Terraform.

 # What I did
 **Cloud Account Setup & Terraform Basics**